 And how about the plane tickets

-For non locals the plane tickets to Jomsom cost about
+The plane tickets to Jomsom cost about 130 USD for

-130 USD for a single trip from Kathmandu to Jomsom and about half
+a single trip from Kathmandu to Jomsom and about half of this amount

-of this amount from Pokhara to Jomsom.
-That is, if you are not from
+from Pokhara to Jomsom.
+That is, if you are not from Nepal.
+For locals

-before that time.
-If the departure of a plane is delayed, it can be
+If the departure of a plane is delayed, it can be cancelled for that

 Along the route to Muktinath you'll